bambulab/OpenMeshCraft/README.md

   * Install `libmpfr-dev`
   * Or use mpfr in external/mpfr/unix

-We do not provide boost, so you need to install it on your computer and link to it.
+We do not include boost in the "external" direcotry, so you need to install it on your computer and link to it.

 * boost
   * Download [boost](https://www.boost.org/users/download/), required version >= 1.78.0